Ruairi-Grant/RC-Buggy-Project/README.md

 # RC-Buggy-Project

 This is really two variations of the same project.
 It is a buggy controlled by an arduino nano 33 iot, and a processing GUI.
+The .fzz file is a sketch of the circuit involved, created with fritzing.
 Worked on with **Triona McNamara, Adam Peat and Heather Mitchell**.

 ### pde_object_following